-If you’re ready to ditch the diet (or at least thinking about it), this list of my must-read books on intuitive eating can get you started and keep you inspired.
+If you’re ready to ditch the diet (or at least think about it), this list of the best books on intuitive eating can get you started and keep you inspired.

 This post may contain affiliate links.
 This means that (at no extra cost to you!)
 I could receive a small commission should you purchase through the link-- I only recommend products and resources I know, love, use, and/or trust!

 When all you’ve known is diet culture– hello diet ads, celebrity-endorsed diet pills, stick-thin models in every magazine, and diet talk at the kitchen table– not dieting sounds, well...crazy.

 Doesn’t that mean you’re letting yourself go?
 Are you just going to eat whatever you want now?
 What about your health?
 These questions are completely normal and honestly expected!
 One of the best things you can do is intentionally immerse yourself in the world of not-dieting.

 It’s a big, beautiful world filled with compassion, health, respect, mindfulness, and gentle nutrition practices that benefit your physical and mental health.
 One of the greatest ways to keep a steady stream of anti-dietness in your life is by reading or listening to intuitive eating books.

 Whether you like reading up on science or just the witty and relatable life lessons it teaches us, there’s a book here for you to love.